Solar Panel Essential Info

 Solar Batteries for Energy Storage

-Solar batteries are an optional component of a solar system that can significantly increase the overall efficency of your system.
-Savent Solar are fully certified to install Solar Edge and Tesla Powerwall batteries.
+Solar batteries are an optional, but highly recommended, component of a solar system that can significantly increase the overall efficiency of your installation.

 A zappi electric car or vehicle charger with a cable that plugs into the EV.